Less than a half of our users are using v8 & benefiting from heaps of major new features and fixes. Consider upgrading!

 This code snippet demonstrates everything you need for a simple map (in under 30 lines!), but of course, FM is capable of much more than just this, and you could find yourself lost in the many options available and possibilities opened!

 This map uses the OpenStreetMap public tile servers, which are NOT free to use by everyone.
-A setup such as this, especially in production, would not be compliant with its requirements.

 Not quite sure about something?
 No worries, we're here to help!